Ricodouga123/SFL_takehome/README.md

 pip install -r requirements.txt
 ```

-After installing the required dependencies you should be able to run scripts in this repo with no probelm.
-Note that you will still need to configure authentication info in the instance folder.
+After installing the required dependencies you should be able to run scripts in this repo.